voeazul/middleware-b2b/docs/en-us/change-log/readme.history.md

 ### Added

-- Provision of reacommodation features
+- Availability of reacommodation features

 ## [1.2.0] - 12/26/2023